in2code-de/instagram/readme.md

 ### Q: Token is only valid for 60 days.
 Do I have to refresh it manually?

 A: No, if there is a valid token, you can refresh it (e.g.) after 30 days automatically via another scheduler task.

+### Q: Error "OAuthException: Insufficient developer role Code: 400" comes up after clicking the button?

+A: Take care that you are logged in into facebook with your developer account at the same time

 ## Changelog